-Do you know how to express your feelings and needs to another person?
+Do you know how to express your feelings and needs?

 Nonviolent Communication is an invaluable set of tools that I share with my clients–so I gathered this list of resources together for you.

-So many of us grew up to be adults without a rich emotional vocabulary or training about how to talk about our feelings and needs.
-Nonvionlent Communication can be that training.
+So many of us also grew up to be adults without a rich emotional vocabulary or training about how to talk about our feelings and needs.

 Here are some resources for learning about Nonviolent Communication that I like to share with my coaching clients.